 Beyond this core proposal, RUN includes a series of proposed modifications to previously proposed major investment projects in the New York Metropolitan Region.
 These individual proposals are not necessary for the successful functioning of the RUN system, but add significant value to it.
 They are designed to be modular, meaning they can be phased or developed in any order or simultaneously, with each individual addition adding value synergistically with both preceding and following modular development.

-We are an award-winning urban transportation planning firm based in New York City.
-We are known for developing holistic solutions for both small and large-scale transportation problems.
+We are a New York-based professional services firm and think tank, known for developing holistic solutions for both small and large-scale transportation problems.
 We pride ourselves in designing elegant solutions to complex problems.
 This is done by looking at a rich variety of analogous examples, questioning underlying assumptions and thinking holistically.
 Our present focus is on our flagship project, ReThinkNYC, which has inspired interest from all over the world.

 For more information, visit rethinkstudio.org